The Strange, Time-Bending Tale of Eris and Alphine: 1996

 Alphine shrugged.
 “Just to have a good time and forget our problems for a while.”

-Eris looked at the bottle of Tusker she was holding with a disgusted expression.
+Eris looked at the bottle of Tusker she was holding with a disgusted look.
 “You drink this pungent brown piss to have a good time?”

 “Yah!”